intellij-dlanguage/intellij-dlanguage/README.md

 This will add the phobos and druntime/import as well as my rainbow dub project.
 You can add other dub packages by adding the path to them.
 I should be able to autoconfigure this stuff in a future release.

-UPDATE: all project files are not automatically added to DCD and if on OSX the D sources are also added automatically.
+**UPDATE**: all project files are now automatically added to DCD and if on OSX the D sources are also added automatically.
 Sorry Linux and Windows users but I don't know the paths to search on those platforms for the sources - I can get the dmd/dmd.exe file path and on OSX thats in the bin dir and the sources are in the src dir one level up.
 But no idea on Linux and Windows.

 #### DCD Server Restart Action